 Typically for those with little physical activity, particularly post-pandemic, my first recommendation is to get walking.
 TODAY.
 Slow is fine, just get moving.
-Every new student I teach performs 80% easier when they can move their legs around to enter a position.
-Makes sense, true?
+Every new student I teach performs 80% easier when they can move their legs around to enter and exit a position.
+Makes sense, right?
 So start today.

 Fun stuff.
 Socializing your walk is great interaction and shortens time.
 Invite a neighbor or friend.

 Another tip… a phone app.
 I use a free phone app that counts my steps.
 It applauds and tosses confetti if I meet my goal.
 Hysterical.
 (On an Android it’s the “Pedometer – Step Counter.”)

 Another tip… calendar your walks, like maybe before or after breakfast or dinner – or both.

 What do YOU want to do in your life?
 Reclaim it

 Dovetailing on that, perhaps you golfed or played pickleball, but now you feel incapable.
 Focus on tailoring some gentle dynamic movements to get back in the saddle.
 Include some trunk twists.
 Direct these moves to get you back to YOUR life priorities – not your neighbor’s, not your coach’s, not your social media friends.
 Seriously, what do you miss in your life?
 Reclaim it.

 You might merely want more ease in stepping out of the car, or getting out of a chair, right?
 There’s help everywhere.
 (Videos, YouTube, personal trainers, physical therapists, etc.) Remember you don’t need to Wow anyone.
 It’s all about YOU here.

 Throughout my fitness training career, the two reasons people claim they don’t pursue personal fitness improvement are 1) Admitted laziness and, 2) the output of money.